Developer API

 Layout

-The event wcpt_layout is triggered on .wcpt each time the table is forced to re-layout.
-For example, initial page load, screen resize, AJAX results loaded, variation selected, etc.
+The event wcpt_layout is triggered on .wcpt container each time the table is forced to re-layout.
+For example upon the initial page load, screen resize changed, AJAX results loaded, variation selected, column width adjusted etc.

 $('body').on('wcpt_layout', '.wcpt', function(e, data){